 Excess moisture can also be controlled through evaporation.
 Evaporation is aided by ventilation fans or heating elements.
 However, this adds cost and complexity to the design of the composting toilet and diversion is often seen as an easier option.

-Carbon nitrogen balance is important for composting.
-Composting toilets require a ratio in the region 30:1 carbon to nitrogen.
+Carbon nitrogen balance is important for composting, and requires a ratio in the region 30:1 carbon to nitrogen.
 Poop is relatively high in nitrogen so addition of a carbon-rich cover material is needed to maintain the right carbon nitrogen balance.
-Urine is very high in nitrogen (and very wet) so a large volume of material is required to maintain right ratio.
-Due to the practicalities of sourcing, storing and emptying this material, urine diversion is more popular.
+Urine is very high in nitrogen (and very wet) so a large volume of material is required to maintain the right ratio.
+Due to the practicalities of sourcing, storing and emptying this material, urine diversion is a more popular solution.

-Coarse sawdust or fine wood shavings, coconut fiber (coco coir), hemp, straw are all suitable cover material for your composting toilet.
+When choosing the right medium for your composting toilet, coarse sawdust or fine wood shavings, coconut fiber (coco coir), hemp, straw are all suitable cover material.
 For compact spaces like RVs and boats or on camping trips, we recommend coconut fiber bricks for their compact size.

 If you're not sure if you can use something as a cover material, ask yourself "if it was dry, would it burn?"
-Carbon rich materials suitable for composting toilets will burn when dry.
-Other materials like sand and soil don't contain carbon and so can't be used as a cover material for composting toilets.
+Carbon rich materials suitable for composting will burn when dry.
+Other materials like sand and soil don't contain carbon and so can't be used as a cover material.

-The biggest benefit to having an agitator in a composting toilet is saving space by not needing to add cover material after each use.
+There are multiple benefits to having an agitator.
+One is the space you save by not needing to add cover material after each use.
 Instead, the cover material is added at the start and agitated after each use.
+You also don’t have to empty the solids bin as often, since solids start breaking down when mixed with organic matter.
+When layering, everything just “piles up” quickly.

 Agitators also provide more effective mixing with the cover material and ensure oxygen is available throughout the solids chamber.

-I personally find that having an agitator reduces the chance of a composting toilet smelling because of the better aeration and mixing.
+I personally find that having an agitator reduces the chance of the toilet smelling because of the better aeration and mixing.
 This combined with the reduced space requirements (I have a campervan) make it my personal preference.

 Having an agitator in a composting toilet means the solids chamber cannot be lined with a bag.
-Instead, the solids chamber is removed and the contents either emptied onto a compost pile or added to a bag.
+Instead, the solids chamber is removed and the contents either emptied onto a compost pile or added to a bag and disposed of responsibly.

 Having an agitator in a DIY composting toilet adds complexity (although I've seen some ingenious designs!) and cost.
 Many units with an agitator in the base require disassembly and removal to empty which can require multiple people.
 Having a removeable solids bin was a key requirement when I was designing Cuddy for this reason.